-Local examples of Conservation Development exist in central Ohio.
+Local examples of Conservation Development exist in and near the Olentangy Watershed.
 The Delaware County Regional Planning Commission has actively promoted Conservation Development and encouraged townships to adopt a model subdivision regulation.
-To date, four Delaware County townships have adopted forms of the model regulation.
+To date, four townships have adopted forms of the model regulation.
+Also, Liberty Township, an Olentangy Watershed Planning Partnership community in Delaware County, is considering a draft code that would facilitate the implementation of conservation development.